aurollan/Embedded_C_STM32F3/06.MAKEFILE/readme.md

 /!\ WARNING /!\\ \

 To reduce executable size if possible.
-Most of the time you will use .c files given in libraries.
+Most of the time you will use functions stored in libraries.
 Those file contains a lot of function and we use only a few of them.
 In this case we can save space with those flags to cut those functions from our executable.
 These optimization are usually used for embedded development.
 But in our case